SamuelCasellas/Begone-Bot/PRIVACY.md

 The script is meant to run on https://www.youtube.com/watch?v=* to aid in filtering out comments on YouTube videos.
 - storage:
 used for authentication with payment status
+- alarms:
+used for periodic checking of seeing if the trail has expired